visokio/omniscope-apps/README.md

 ### Projects

 - [`omniscope-workflow-mcp`](./omniscope-workflow-mcp) – A TypeScript MCP server that wraps the Omniscope Workflow REST API and exposes workflow execution and parameter management tools to OpenAI-compliant agents.
+- [`omniscope-project-creator`](./omniscope-project-creator) – A lightweight demonstration application showing how to build Omniscope EVO projects dynamically using the Project API, including file upload, embedding, and automatic project creation.